villano-lab/nrCascadeSim/docs/source/01_Getting_Started.rst

 It is intended that *nrCascadeSim* is compatible with all versions; known compatibility with version 6.

-On Linux machines, you can also install `ROOT` via a `pre-packaged binary
+On Ubuntu and some other Linux systems, you can also install `ROOT` via a `pre-packaged binary
 <https://root.cern/install/#download-a-pre-compiled-binary-distribution>`_ run::

 	wget https://root.cern/download/root_v6.24.02.Linux-ubuntu20-x86_64-gcc9.3.tar.gz